MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/f5-big-ip-kerberos-advanced.md

 1. Select **Local Traffic > Virtual Servers > Virtual Server List > Create**

-2. Provide the virtual sever with a **Name** and IP IPv4/IPv6 that isn’t already allocated to an existing BIG-IP object or device on the connected network.
+2. Provide the virtual server with a **Name** and IP IPv4/IPv6 that isn’t already allocated to an existing BIG-IP object or device on the connected network.
 The IP will be dedicated to receiving client traffic for the published backend application.
 Then set the **Service Port** to **443**

     ![Screenshot to configure new virtual server](./media/f5-big-ip-kerberos-advanced/configure-new-virtual-server.png)